AdobeDocs/journey-optimizer.en/help/using/content-management/multilingual-automated.md

 ## Manage Insourcing translation project {#manage-ht-project}

+>[!CONTEXTUALHELP]
+>id="ajo_multi_insourcing_project"
+>title="Insourcing translation project"
+>abstract="Insourcing translation project allows you to manage and execute translations directly within your Translation project, streamlining the process and maintaining greater control over the translation quality and consistency."

 If you selected Insourcing when configuring your Language settings, you can translate your content directly in your Translation project.

 1. From your **[!UICONTROL Translation project]**, access the **[!UICONTROL More actions]** menu and select **[!UICONTROL Insourcing]**.